ani1990/Open-Street-Map-Route-Planner/README.md

 The Open Street Map consists of three different kinds of major entities:

 **Node** : Most Basic element of an OSM.
-Each node is identified by an Id, its latitude and its longitude).
+Each node is identified by an Id, its latitude and its longitude.

 **Way** :  Its an ordered List of Nodes that represents a feature in the map.
 This feature could be a road, or a boundary of a park
            Each way has at least one 'tag' which denotes some information about the way.